JOR-Coder24/Music-Artist-Chatbot/README.md

 Example Questions
 "What is Taylor Swift's URL?"
 "What are Drake's top tracks?"
+"What are album World War Joy's available markets?"

 Exiting the Chatbot-To exit the chatbot, simply type exit in the chat window.